Child welfare aftercare

 Conditions for receiving the Service

-A child or young person can receive aftercare after foster care has ended.
-Aftercare must always be provided after a child has been taken into care and after open care placement when the placement has lasted continuously for at least six months and the child has been in placement alone.
-Child welfare aftercare is most commonly provided to young people aged 18-25 who are becoming independent after foster care, and its planning is already started during foster care.
-However, children who return home from foster care as minors to live with their family are also entitled to aftercare when it has been less than five years since the child welfare client relationship ended.
-Aftercare can also be provided in other situations on special grounds.
-The conditions and criteria for aftercare are provided in Section 75 of the Child Welfare Act (417/2007).
+Child welfare aftercare teams provide a service for young people aged 18-23 who are becoming independent after foster care.
+Children who return from foster care as minors to live with their family are also entitled to aftercare when it has been less than five years since the child welfare client relationship ended.
+We can also provide aftercare in other situations on special grounds.

 The service is free of charge.